openssl/openssl/INSTALL.md

 set up environment variables to actually make it work.
 Android and iOS cases are discussed in corresponding `Configurations/15-*.conf` files.
 But there are cases when this option alone is sufficient.
 For example to build the mingw64 target on Linux `--cross-compile-prefix=x86_64-w64-mingw32-` works.
-Naturally provided that mingw packages are installed.
+Naturally, provided that mingw packages are installed.
 Today Debian and Ubuntu users have option to install a number of prepackaged cross-compilers along with corresponding run-time and development packages for "alien" hardware.
 To give